elijahoneal/web-sprint-challenge-advanced-web-applications/interview_answers.md

 1. Explain what a token is used for.

+A token is used to authorize a user and grant them access to certain data.

 2. What steps can you take in your web apps to keep your data secure?

+You can create private routes to keep data hidden from unauthorized users and remove tokens when the user no longer needs that data.

 3. Describe how web servers work.

+Web servers host web page information and also send info to other servers

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create(POST) Read(GET) Update(PUT) Delete(DELETE)